abrow425/gotIssues/README.md

 To install pip check out this: https://www.liquidweb.com/kb/install-pip-windows/. pip should automatically handle all dependencies, including *nspy_wrapper*.

-## the latest version of *answerer* is non-functional by design when using output.html.
-Additionally, output.txt now stores (indefinitely, though this will change to temporary storage as part of the rework) autologin tokens for all your nations, causing potential security risks.
-Using *answerer* v1.0.3 is not recommended at this time. <br>
-The rework is to ensure compliance with [this rule](https://forum.nationstates.net/viewtopic.php?p=37664553#p37664553).
-The end result will be output.txt becoming non-functional and output.html being the only way to answer use this script, with built-in scripting to ensure simultaneity is enforced.<br>
 **If you want updates on my progress with *answerer*, join the [NS Cards Discord](https://discord.gg/yn5a4p9) and keep a watch in #script-help!**

 ### Setup
 First, to install the script, open the command prompt and run ```py -3.8 -m pip install answerer``` Mac users should try ```python3 -m pip install answerer```.
+You will also need to add the *answerer_userscript.js* file to Tampermonkey or Greasemonkey to run it as a userscript.

 To setup the script, you need to create a folder, like the "files" folder of this repository.
 It needs a puppets.csv file and a priorities.csv file. puppets.csv stores all the information for puppets that this script will handle.
 To setup puppets.csv, enter all your puppet names and passwords in the provided format.